alu13/Antiwork_Analysis/README.md

 #### User participation in other subreddits

-- To reproduce data collection related to other subreddits, run notebooks `src/other-subreddits/Reddit_UComment_Subs.ipynb` and `src/other-subreddits/Reddit_UPost_Subs.ipynb`
+- To reproduce data collection related to other subreddits, run notebooks `src/other-subreddits/Reddit_UComment_Subs.ipynb` and `src/other-subreddits/Reddit_UPost_Subs.ipynb` while the user_stats.csv is in the same notebook.
 - To reproduce associated regression analysis, run notebook `src/other-subreddits/Subreddit Analysis.ipynb`

 ## Authors